datengefluester/Critical-Role-NLP/blog_text.md

 that episodes starring Ashley or a guest are not different from episodes without them when it comes to sentiment.

-In contrast, the time spent in combat does seem to positively effect the sentiment of an episode.
+In contrast, the time spent in combat does seem to negatively effect the sentiment of an episode.
 Using a OLS estimation, while holding the length of episodes constant, we can estimate the effect.
-We find that one hour spent in combat is associated with an increase -27.21 in the sentiment score of the episode.
-Given that an average episode has a sentiment score of 176 and an average combat lasts for 1.4 this is a significant effect.
+We find that one hour spent in combat is associated with an increase 27.21 in the sentiment score of the episode.
+Given that an average episode has a sentiment score of 176 and an average combat lasts for 1.4 hours this is a significant effect.
 Yet, as success in Dungeons and Dragons is dependent on the dice rolls made, let’s investigate the effect of those on the sentiment as well.

 ![](output/markdown_figs/correlates-1.png)